 Most but not all reviewed publications focusing on victimization and perceived safety find that those who have experienced victimization also feel less safe.
 This is in line with much of the earlier research (Skogan & Maxfield, 1981).
 However, as in the reviewed papers, earlier research has also been mixed; some have only found weak or no associations between fear and experienced victimization (Hale, 1996; Farrall et al., 2007), at least if victimization is seen as the sole explanation.
 Also, the type of victimization may matter.
 For example, in the reviewed papers, it was found that specifically sexual victimization was linked to less safety.
 This is in line with a larger body of previous research showing that different kinds of victimization lead to different fears.
 Thus, victimization from violent crime leads to fear of violence and indirectly to fear of burglary but victimization from burglary only leads to fear of burglary (Rountree, 1998).
-In the reviewed publications, victimization is measured in different ways; in future studies, a more specified measurement of the kind of victimization.
+In the reviewed publications, victimization is measured in different ways; in future studies, a more specified measurement of the kind of victimization would be helpful.
+Also, a difference has previously been found between daytime and night-time fear in relation to prior victimization.
 Fox et al. (2009) found that daytime fear was associated with a range of experiences (stalking, sexual assault, theft etc.) while night-time fear was associated with only sexual assault, thus suggesting that daytime and night-time fear have different causal processes.
 In this case, however, victims of theft and stalking were also more fearful than victims of sexual assault.
 The inconsistencies can be due to the complexity of the links.
 Thus, the interaction effects of victimization is an area that needs further research.